 Adultery Petitions can be used if the Respondent admits his or her adultery, otherwise it may be difficult to prove this and an unreasonable behaviour Petition can be issued instead.

 It is possible to name the third party involved as the Co-Respondent but this is usually discouraged.
 Doing so can make the proceedings more acrimonious and drawn out.

 2. Unreasonable behaviour

 The Petitioner needs to show that the Respondent has behaved in such a way that they cannot reasonably be expected to live with them.

 The Divorce Petition must include examples of the Respondent’s unreasonable behaviour during the marriage.
 These can include serious or relatively mild allegations of behaviour.

 Usually, the allegations of behaviour have no direct bearing on how financial or children matters are resolved.
 Therefore, it is better to try to keep things as amicable as possible.

 It is usually good practice to send a draft Divorce Petition to the Respondent for consideration before it is sent to the Court in order to try to avoid the Respondent defending the proceedings.

 The family law system has increasingly encouraged mediation and negotiated agreements in relation to children and financial matters over recent years.
-Hopefully, in due course, our divorce law will catch up with this way of thinking.
-This would enable couples to divorce mutually without blaming each other, assisting them to separate in the most amicable and non-confrontational manner possible.
+It appears that in April 2022 our divorce law will catch up with that way of thinking.
+This long overdue change will enable couples to divorce mutually without blaming each other, assisting them to separate in the most amicable and non-confrontational manner possible.